pretix/pretix-docs/docs/trust/fiscal/italy.md

 ## Invoicing

+### E-invoicing

 Italy requires all domestic invoices to be issued using an [electronic standard](https://www.agenziaentrate.gov.it/portale/aree-tematiche/fatturazione-elettronica) and sent through the national invoicing system.

 pretix currently does **not** support this process, but we are working on a solution to this.
+In the meantime, it is possible to sell tickets through pretix and send invoices outside of pretix.

+More information is available on the website of the European Commission: [eInvoicing in Italy](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/eInvoicing+in+Italy).

 ## pretixPOS